How to Survive and Thrive in Your New Project Management Job

 • Make sure your keys are within reach.

-• Relax and try to get a good’s night rest.
+• Relax and try to get a good night’s

 At this point, you are familiar with your company and team, know where you need to be and when, and have prepared for a stress-free morning.
 The next step is getting to the office on time before jumping into your first day!

 You should also confirm your responsibilities and onboarding plan.
-Set up a meeting with your manager to clarify what is expected during the first few weeks, or better yet, offer to prepare a 90-day plan as explained below.
+Set up a meeting with your manager to clarify what is expected during the first few weeks, or better yet, offer to prepare a 90-day plan to outline your early goals.

 The above suggestions will help anyone starting in a new position.
-Project managers also need to get to grips with a range of areas including processes and tools, the project pipeline, and clients.
-This simply isn’t possible on your first day so you may find it helpful to prepare a 90-day plan to settle in quickly.
+Project managers also need to get to grips with a range of areas, including project management processes and tools, the project pipeline, and clients.
+This simply isn’t possible on your first day, so a 90-day plan will help you settle in efficiently.

 Your 90-Day Plan

-A plan brings order to a stressful situation and helps to align your activity with how your organization measures success.
-Developing the plan demonstrates your commitment to the role whilst ensuring you acquire the necessary skills and experience swiftly.
+A plan brings order to a stressful situation and helps to align your efforts with organizational success metrics.
+Developing the plan demonstrates your commitment to the role and ensures you acquire the necessary skills and experience swiftly.

 Once the plan is prepared, ask your manager for feedback, including key milestones and metrics for success.